Marius-hubb/Windows-Event-Logs/README.md

-<h1>Configure, View, and Analyze Windows Event Logs</h1>
+<h1>Viewing and Analisys of Windows Event Logs</h1>

 <h2>Description</h2>

-The objective of this lab is to learn how to configure, view, and analyze Windows security logs.
+In this lab I will be viewing and analysing Windows security logs.
 <h2>Lab walk-through:</h2>

 #### Enable Audit policy